Below is a list of languages offered at UNC-CH that may be used to fulfill the Foreign Language (FL) General Education requirement.

 If the results of the online UNC-CH foreign language placement exam place you beyond Level 4, you will need to have your placement confirmed once the fall semester opens.
 Once classes begin, you may contact the placement coordinator for your language.
 If your placement is confirmed you will receive placement credit (PL) for Levels 3 and 4 (no hours will be awarded) and your foreign language requirement will be fulfilled.

 Additional Information about Foreign Languages at UNC-Chapel Hill:

 - Most modern foreign languages classes at Carolina are taught in that language from the first day of Level 1.

 - Level 1 of some languages is only taught in the fall term (e.g., Spanish, Arabic).

 - It is more difficult for sophomores, juniors and seniors to get seats in introductory Spanish and Arabic courses.
 It is your responsibility to plan accordingly.

 - If you believe your foreign language placement is inaccurate, you must still register for the level into which you placed if you plan on studying that language.
 After attending class for a day or two, you may speak with the instructor about the possibility of changing your placement level.
-If approved, you must obtain a “Change of Foreign Language Placement” form (or other appropriate documentation) from the foreign language department and present it to your academic advisor.
+[The Department of Romance Languages requires you to obtain a “Change of Foreign Language Placement” form (or other appropriate documentation) from the department and present it to your academic advisor.]

-- If you have experience in Chinese and wish to continue study of the language at UNC-CH, you must take the on-campus placement exam (see page 57 of the Academic Advising Guide) regardless of any IB, SAT or AP test scores.
+- If you have experience in Chinese, Japanese or Korean and wish to continue study of the language at UNC-CH, you must take the on-campus placement exam regardless of any IB, SAT or AP test scores.